Galois connection: Algebraic geometry

 Then V and I form an antitone Galois connection.

 The closure on K^{n} is the closure in the Zariski topology, and if the field K is algebraically closed, then the closure on the polynomial ring is the radical of ideal generated by S.

-More generally, given a commutative ring R (not necessarily a polynomial ring), there is an antitone Galois connection between radical ideals in the ring and subvarieties of the affine variety Spec(R).
+More generally, given a commutative ring R (not necessarily a polynomial ring), there is an antitone Galois connection between radical ideals in the ring and Zariski closed subsets of the affine variety Spec(R).

 More generally, there is an antitone Galois connection between ideals in the ring and subschemes of the corresponding affine variety.

 Connections on power sets arising from binary relations

 Suppose X and Y are arbitrary sets and a binary relation R over X and Y is given.
 For any subset M of X, we define F(M) = {y ∈ Y | mRy ∀m ∈ M}.
 Similarly, for any subset N of Y, define G(N) = {x ∈ X | xRn ∀n ∈ N}.
 Then F and G yield an antitone Galois connection between the power sets of X and Y, both ordered by inclusion ⊆.

 Up to isomorphism all antitone Galois connections between power sets arise in this way.
 This follows from the "Basic Theorem on Concept Lattices".
 Theory and applications of Galois connections arising from binary relations are studied in formal concept analysis.
 That field uses Galois connections for mathematical data analysis.
 Many algorithms for Galois connections can be found in the respective literature, e.g., in.

+The general concept lattice in its primitive version incorporates both the monotone and antitone Galois connections to furnish its upper and lower bounds of nodes for the concept lattice, respectively.